 Payment of Fees Policy

-In consultation with the Board of Governors and the Government of Jersey Education Department, the fees for Jersey College for Girls (JCG) and Jersey College Preparatory School (JCP) are subject to an annual review each Spring Term in advance of the start of the next academic year.
+In consultation with the Board of Governors and the Government of Jersey CYPES, the fees for Jersey College for Girls (JCG) and Jersey College Preparatory School (JCP) are subject to an annual review each Spring Term in advance of the start of the next academic year.

-Fees are paid a term in advance by direct debit monthly, commencing 1 June, 1 October and 1 February for the Autumn, Spring and Summer terms respectively.
+Fees are paid a term in advance by direct debit and payment is either taken in full on the first day of term or monthly, commencing 1 June, 1 October and 1 February for the Autumn, Spring and Summer terms respectively.
 Parents who do not settle their accounts in full on or before the first day of term will be given a further opportunity to do so, including agreeing a repayment plan.
 All applications for entry, and continuing attendance, are subject to the ability of parents to meet the fees.

-JCG operates a limited means tested financial assistance scheme and may be able to offer temporary assistance to those unable to meet their commitment in the short term because of a change of circumstances e.g. due to unemployment, bereavement or illness.
-Financial assistance application forms are available from the Principal’s PA.
-It is vital that parents seeking short-term assistance get their applications, which must be accompanied by their Tax Assessment for the relevant year, completed and returned to JCG swiftly, together with any supporting evidence required.
+Short-term assistance is available for from Year 3 upwards.
+It is vital that parents seeking short-term assistance submit their applications, which must be accompanied by their Tax Assessment for the relevant year, completed and returned to Clerk to the Governors swiftly, together with any supporting evidence required.

 At JCG, longer term financial assistance is available from the College and a number of charitable trusts including the JCG Foundation on a means tested basis.
 Long-term awards are made in the Spring Term for the following September.
 They are subject to annual review and may be adjusted according to changes in income and circumstances.
-Application forms for long-term bursaries are available from the Principal’s PA.
+Application forms for short and long-term financial assistance are available from the Principal’s PA.

 Whilst each case is considered on an individual basis, we set out below the Government of Jersey Treasury’s usual process for the collection of JCG and JCP’s fees.